textpattern/textpattern.github.io/index2.md

 ### Tags Reference
 {: .index-docs-tags}

-There are standard HTML tags, and there are Textpattern’s *super-tags!* Feel the power.
+There are standard HTML tags, and there are Textpattern’s *super tags!* Feel the power.

 <section>